yitbarekgitore/the-hairy-potter/README.md

 In this exercise, your task to build a workflow for making, and firing pottery, and then determining if it should be sold at a craft show.

 1. Define a factory function that is responsible for making a piece of pottery.
-The function should output an object that represents a piece of pottery.
-It should describe its shape, weight, and height.
-The function should take all three of those properties as input to generate the object.
+    1. The function should output an object that represents a piece of pottery.
+    1. The object should describe its shape, weight, and height.
+    1. The function should take all three of those properties as input to generate the object.
+    1. The function should also add an `id` property to the object whose value is an integer, and each object should have a unique `id` value.
+Use a globally-scoped variable and increment it each time an object is created.
 1. Define a function that is responsible for acting as a kiln.
 It should take a pottery object as input and also the temperature of the kiln as input.
 It should add a new property of `fired` with the value of `true` to the object.
 It should output the pottery object.
     1. If the temperature of the kiln is above 2200 degrees then the pottery object should have a new property of `cracked` added to it, with a value of `true`.
     1. If the temperature of the kiln is below, or equal to, 2200 degrees then the pottery object should have a new property of `cracked` added to it, with a value of `false`.
 1. Define a function that is responsible for determining if a piece of pottery should be sold.
 Cracked pottery should not be sold, and non-cracked pottery should be sold.
-If the weight of the piece of pottery is over 3, then it should get a `price` property with a value of 40.
-If it's under 3, its price should be 20.
+    1. If the weight of the piece of pottery is over 3, then it should get a `price` property with a value of 40.
+    1. If the weight is under 3, its price should be 20.

 ```js
 const potteryToSell = []